thir13en/typescript-training/docs/typing.md

 ### The never type
 Can be assigned to any kind of variable but tolerates no assignments.

-### Namespaces
-Are a type definition structure still supported but no longer recommended.
-Instead we should use the built in ES6 Import/Export features to do so.
-This is kind of a legacy feature.

 ### Using declare as a last resort
 If you know you will have some variables available but have no typing for them, you can declare them